RosyMapleMoth/Simplely-ToDo-task-tracking/README.md

 # Project 1 - SimpleToDo

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**simple todolist app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Seaney F Shell